Bennifer Is Back On! J-Lo, Ben Affleck Back Together Again?

 — John (@JohnJLover) March 7, 2017

-That’s the word according to Radar Online, who were the first to report that Bennifer was back on, especially after Ben Affleck split with Jennifer 2.0 (a/k/a Jennifer Garner) and Jennifer Lopez split with Marc Anthony.
+That’s the word according to Radar Online, who were the first to report that Bennifer was back on, especially after Ben Affleck split with Jennifer 2.0 (a.k.a.
+Jennifer Garner) and Jennifer Lopez split with Marc Anthony.

 “In a shocking development that could certainly seal the deal on the death of Affleck’s marriage to Jennifer Garner, insiders told Radar that Affleck, 44, and Lopez, 47, are getting together again — and it’s not just to discuss their upcoming projects.
 During one recent script meeting, “It was like they’d never split up,” an insider revealed.
 “She was actually blushing when he kissed her in greeting.
 There’s so much chemistry between them, all the other folks … could have been invisible!”

-Jennifer Lopez is a queen ???? pic.twitter.com/kJZlTSQXe8
+Jennifer Lopez is a queen???? pic.twitter.com/kJZlTSQXe8

 — on her period (@onherperiod) March 6, 2017